Follow these steps to avoid Stranger Things spoilers

 News•iPhone XR shipments diluted by Apple iPhone XS, 8 and 7, analyst predicts

-Discuss: Stranger Things season 3 comes out tomorrow.
-Here's how to avoid spoilers
+Discuss: Strangers Things season 3 spoilers are everywhere.
+Here’s how to avoid them

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.